 Any act or omission in violation of this chapter shall be deemed a nuisance.
 Violation of any provision of this chapter is subject to the code enforcement procedures of Chapters 1.16, 1.20 and 1.24.
-Finding: Complies as Proposed.
-The applicant will comply with this Chapter via conditions of approval.
+Finding: Not Applicable.
+No obstruction violation has been identified.